Johnson–Corey–Chaykovsky reaction: Types of ylides

 Many types of ylides can be prepared with various functional groups both on the anionic carbon center and on the sulfur.
 The substitution pattern can influence the ease of preparation for the reagents (typically from the sulfonium halide, e.g. trimethylsulfonium iodide) and overall reaction rate in various ways.
 The general format for the reagent is shown on the right.

-A sulfoxonium ylide, derived from a sulfoxide, are more stable than a sulfonium ylide.
+A sulfoxonium ylide, derived from a sulfoxide, is more stable than a sulfonium ylide.
 Consequently reagent preparation is less demanding: the onium salt can be deprotonated with weaker bases, and the ylide lasts longer in storage.
 The sulfoxide by-products reagents are also greatly preferred to the significantly more toxic, volatile, and odorous sulfide by-products from sulfonium reagents.
 Contrariwise, sulfoxonium ylides undergo the J-C-C reaction more slowly (or equivalently, require higher temperatures for the same).
 Sulfinamidonium ylides (derived from a sulfinamide) are stabler still, and are primarily used for asymmetric synthesis.

 The vast majority of reagents are monosubstituted at the ylide carbon (either R_{1} or R_{2} as hydrogen).
 Disubstituted reagents are much rarer but have been described: